What is an Accessible Shower?

 For persons who have respiratory problems or problems regulating body temperature, make sure to select a high functioning vent so it is easy to regulate the room temperature and humidity levels.

 A person with mobility issues will often move more slowly, requiring more time to get in and out of the shower.
 Furthermore, as age increases skin tends to thin, making it more difficulty to maintain body heat.
 Having a heat lamp can be a nice addition to help the user stay warm while getting in and out of the shower and drying off.

 For men who like to shave while in the shower, make sure to include a fog-free, adjustable height mirror.

 Common Design Errors to Avoid!

 As simple as the information above may appear to be, it is all too common for things to be forgotten or implemented incorrectly when installing an accessible shower.
 The most common design errors include:

 - Installing a wall on both sides of the shower seat, making it difficult or impossible for a person who can’t walk easily or at all, to access the shower seat.

 - Unnecessarily installing a few-inch threshold at the shower stall entrance, when the architecture permits installation of a flush, curb-less style shower.
 Thresholds can make it more difficult or impossible for a person using a walker or wheelchair to enter the shower.

 - Installing the shower head too far away from the shower seat, making it difficult or impossible for a seated user to sit underneath the running water while bathing.

-- Installing the shower controls too far away from the shower seat, making it difficult or impossible for a seated user to independently access the on/off controls and temperature controls.
+- Installing the shower controls too far away from the shower seat, which can make it difficult or impossible for a seated user to independently access the on/off controls and adjust the temperature.